wwitzke/GettingAndCleaningDataAssignment/README.md

 I want to say that this should not *normally* be necessary.
 In a just world, this would certainly be the case.

+### Required libraries

+These libraries must be installed separately.
+This analysis will *not* attempt to install libraries for you.

+- stringr
+- dplyr

 ### Options that can be changed in "globals.R"